 In addition, a number of our PhD projects are cross-institutional, building further on the expertise and resources of each partner.
 Significant recent investment within each institution has provided outstanding facilities and an excellent training environment for our students.

 - You will be recruited directly to a broad PhD project rather than to a programme.

-- You will have two rotations in the first year, in which you will gain experience in different research groups and techniques relating to your project.
-Towards the end of the first year this experience may be used to refine the direction of your project which continues through the remaining three years.
+- You will undertake two rotation projects in different discipline areas in the first year, in which you will gain experience in different research groups and techniques relating to your project.
+Towards the end of the first year this experience may be used to refine the direction of your PhD project.

 Hear what some of our students say.

 Our former Director tells you more about the programme.